deepdoctection/deepdoctection/README.md

 This will install **deep**doctection with all dependencies listed above the **deep**doctection layer.
 Use this setting, if you want to get started or want to explore all features.

-If you want to have more control with your installation and are looking for less dependencies then install **deep**doctection with the basic setup only.
+If you want to have more control with your installation and are looking for fewer dependencies then install **deep**doctection with the basic setup only.

 ```